Grothendieck positivity for normal square root crystals: Square root Demazure crystals

 This subset does not depend on the choice of reduced word for $w$ by \cite[Thm.~13.5]{BumpSchilling} (see also \cite{Kashiwara93}).
 Its \definition{character} is defined to be $\ch(\cB_w) = \sum_{b \in \cB_w} x^{\weight(b)} \in \ZZ[x_1,x_2,\dots,x_n]$.

-The Demazure crystal $\cB_w$ is usually not a union of full subcrystals of $\cB$, and so is not necessarily a seminormal $\gl_n$-crystal in the sense of Definition~\ref{crystal-def}.
+The Demazure crystal $\cB_w$ is usually not a full subcrystal of $\cB$, and so is not necessarily a seminormal $\gl_n$-crystal in the sense of Definition~\ref{crystal-def}.
 However, if we view this object as simply a directed graph with vertices weighted by $\ZZ^n$ and edges labeled by $[n-1]$, then $\cB_w$ is determined up to isomorphism by its character.
 Morever, this character is always a $\NN$-linear combination of \definition{key polynomials} as defined below.

 In this final section we describe a square root analogue of the Demazure crystal $\cB_w$ and present a positivity conjecture about its character that would generalize Theorem~\ref{ch-thm}.